kubewarden/community/general-technical-questions.md

 ### Design

 - Explain the design principles and best practices the project is following.

+  1. **Security by Design**

+  Kubewarden enforces policies as WebAssembly (Wasm) modules, running them in isolated sandboxes to ensure secure execution.
+  Policies are distributed as OCI artifacts, supporting signature verification and integration with supply chain security tools like Sigstore and Cosign.

+  2. **Kubernetes Native**

+  Built to integrate seamlessly with Kubernetes, Kubewarden utilizes native constructs such as Admission Webhooks, Custom Resource Definitions (CRDs), Operators and Dynamic Admission Control.
+  This design ensures that policy enforcement aligns with Kubernetes' architecture and operational paradigms.

+  3. **Policy as Code**

+  Kubewarden allows policy authors to write policies in various programming languages that compile to Wasm, including Rust, Go, Rego, CEL and more.
+  This flexibility enables developers to use familiar tools and workflows, facilitating testing and integration into CI/CD pipelines and promoting best practices in policy development.

+  Kubewarden aims to be the _Universal Policy Engine_ for Kubernetes.

+  4. **Observability**

+  Kubewarden provides comprehensive observability features, including structured logs, Prometheus metrics, and OpenTelemetry tracing.
+  These capabilities enable operators to monitor policy enforcement, detect anomalies, and gain insights into policy-related events within the cluster.

+  5. **Auditing**

+  The [Audit Scanner](https://docs.kubewarden.io/explanations/audit-scanner/policy-reports) component continuously evaluates existing resources against defined policies, identifying violations and generating reports.
+  This auditing capability ensures ongoing compliance and assists in maintaining the desired state of the cluster.

+  6. **Vendor Neutrality**

+  Kubewarden is a [vendor neutral](https://contribute.cncf.io/maintainers/community/vendor-neutrality/) project as defined by the CNCF.

+  See https://docs.kubewarden.io/explanations/architecture#design-principles for more details on Kubewarden's architectural principles.

 - Outline or link to the project’s architecture requirements?
 Describe how they differ for Proof of Concept, Development, Test and Production environments, as applicable.
 - Define any specific service dependencies the project relies on in the cluster.
 - Describe how the project implements Identity and Access Management.